 2) Profiling The Applications: An interesting trend emerges when comparing these results.
-Offloading has a measurable performance benefit on MILC but LULESH is nearly indistinguishable from the onboarded environment.
-To understand the difference between these two applications, we profiled the two applications using MPIP [36].
-These tests were run at 3.8GHz on four nodes with the QLogic onboarded InfiniBand cards.
+Offloading has a measurable performance benefit on MILC but LULESH is nearly indistinguishable from the onloaded environment.
+To understand the difference between these two applications, we profiled the two applications using MPIP [12].
+These tests were run at 3.8GHz on four nodes with the QLogic onloaded InfiniBand cards.
 The pieces of information we gathered are percentage of time the application spent in MPI, the distribution of time within MPI, and the number and distribution of function calls.

-Both applications spent a fair amount of time in MPI; MILC spent 15% of its runtime in MPI, while LULESH spent 12%.
+Both applications spent a fair amount of in MPI; MILC spent 15% of its runtime in MPI, while LULESH spent 12%.
 However, the number of MPI calls was significantly different.
-MILC called MPI 4,011,216 times over its runtime, which ran for 1382.45 seconds on average.
-Comparatively, LULESH made substantially fewer calls, with 42,904 MPI calls over its runtime, which ran for an average of 81.64 seconds.
+MILC called MPI 4,011,216 times over its runtime averaging 1382.45 times per second.
+Comparatively, LULESH made substantially fewer calls, with 42,904 MPI calls over its runtime, averaging 81.64 per second.
 This equates out to 2901.5 MPI calls per second for MILC and 525.5 MPI calls per second for LULESH.
 Table I shows the distribution of MPI calls to specific functions.
 The notable differences are MILC has larger percentage of wait calls and the lower percentage of Allreduce calls, compared to LULESH.
 Table II shows the distribution of time within MPI calls.
 The differences here are stark; MILC spends a reasonable amount of time in Allreduce, Isend, and Wait however, LULESH spends almost no time in Isend, mainly spending time in Allreduce and Wait.
 The time spent in Irecv and Isend in MILC illustrates that it is performing more significant point-to-point communication than LULESH.
-MILC is a memory bound code that can be sensitive to network performance, as such it is not surprising that the performance of MILC is impacted by lowering CPU frequency in an onboarded networking situation.
+MILC is a memory bound code that can be sensitive to network performance, as such it is not surprising that the performance of MILC is impacted by lowering CPU frequency in an onloaded networking situation.
 LULESH is primarily dependent on the performance of Allreduce for good networking performance.
-These results show that Allreduce performance doesn't change significantly between the onboarded and offloaded networking approaches.
+These results indicate that the Allreduce performance is not significantly divergent in performance between the onloaded and offloaded networking approaches such that a clear winner emerges.